 This course is an introduction to descriptive and inferential statistics, including measures of central tendency and variability, correlation, t-tests, and analysis of variance.
 Pre/Co requisite: ACT score of 19 in math OR concurrently enrolled in MAT 1313.
 (3 semester hours credit)

 PSY 2513 CHILD PSYCHOLOGY

-A study of the various aspects of human growth and development during childhood.
-Topics include physical, psychosocial and cognitive development from conception into emerging adolescence.
-(3 semester hours credit)
+A study of the various aspects of human growth and development during childhood and emerging adolescence.
+Topics include biological, psychosocial and cognitive development (3 semester hours credit)

 PSY 2523 ADOLESCENT PSYCHOLOGY